Learning to Solve PDEs on Neural Shape Representations: Related Work

 \paragraph{Classical and mesh-based methods.} In Euclidean domains, PDEs are classically discretized by finite differences and Galerkin finite elements~\cite{mazumderNumericalMethodsPartial2016,thomeeGalerkinFiniteElement2006}.
 Extending finite differences to curved manifolds typically requires embedding strategies, whereas Galerkin methods naturally generalize to arbitrary geometries via mesh-based formulations.
 On surfaces, \emph{surface finite elements} (SFEM) discretize the manifold and apply intrinsic schemes on a triangulation, offering strong accuracy and stability guarantees under standard regularity and shape-regular mesh assumptions; see the survey~\cite{dziukFiniteElementMethods2013}.
 Discrete differential geometry operators (e.g., the cotangent Laplacian) are also widely used for geometry processing and harmonic problems on meshes~\cite{meyer2003discrete,desbrun1999implicitfairing}.
 The main limitations are geometric and practical: performance hinges on mesh quality, evolving or noisy geometries often require (re)meshing, and distortion/tangling can degrade conditioning, accuracy, and robustness.
 The main restriction being that such methods cannot directly be applied to current neural representations, without meshing.

 \paragraph{Embedding and unfitted methods.} Embedding methods solve surface PDEs in the ambient domain while enforcing surface constraints.
 We build on the \emph{Closest Point Method} (CPM), which alternates extension and Cartesian updates on a narrow band and is valued for simplicity and robustness~\cite{ruuth2008cpm}; accuracy/flexibility have been boosted with high-order and meshfree RBF–FD stencils and least-squares implicit variants, including moving surfaces~\cite{petras2018rbffdcpm,petras2019lsicpm}.
 Stochastic \emph{Projected Walk on Spheres} offers discretization-free Monte Carlo solutions via repeated manifold projections~\cite{sugimoto2024pwos}, and CPM has been adapted to interior boundaries~\cite{king2024cpmibc}.
-Unfitted FEM avoids explicit surface meshes by solving on a background grid: \emph{CutFEM} stabilizes cut cells with ghost penalties~\cite{burman2015cutfem,burman2025cutfemreview}, while \emph{TraceFEM} restricts spaces to an implicit level set and extends to evolving interfaces~\cite{olshanskii2016tracefem,lehrenfeld2018tracefemEvolving}.
-Despite reduced meshing effort, these approaches still shuttle information between surface and grid, introducing overhead and potential bias, especially with implicit surfaces.
-In contrast, our method performs \emph{grid-to-grid} updates without extend–restrict loops.
+Unfitted FEM avoids explicit surface meshes by solving on a background grid: \emph{CutFEM} stabilizes cut cells with ghost penalties~\cite{burman2015cutfem,burman2025cutfemreview}, while \emph{TraceFEM} restricts spaces to an implicit level set and extends to evolving interfaces~\cite{olshanskii2016tracefem,lehrenfeld2018tracefemEvolving}. \camready{While these approaches are effective and well-established, they rely on explicit surface representations and repeated interaction between surface and embedding grids.
+In contrast, our method learns a local, geometry-conditioned update in the narrow band, avoiding explicit extension steps.}